The Made in Kenya initiative (Made in Kenya Brand Mark)

 But all these locally produced goods and services carry no unique mark to show their origin, more so in the face of increasing competition from imports of goods and services that is a threat to locally produced ones.

 Without a unique and distinct differentiator, Kenyan goods lose their originality and to an extent, their preference in the local and global market.

-To address this gap and create more value proposition and enhance competitiveness for Kenyan products and services on local and global markets, Brand Kenya Board in conjunction with other stakeholders developed a “Made in Kenya Brand Mark” to help identify and authenticate locally-manufactured products on local and global markets.
+To address this gap and create more value proposition to enhance competitiveness for Kenyan products and services in local and global markets, Brand Kenya Board in conjunction with other stakeholders developed a “Made in Kenya Brand Mark” to help identify and authenticate locally-manufactured products on local and global markets.
 This will encourage local production of goods.
 And the only way we can keep this constant is if there is a high demand for the produce locally.
 It will also ensure that producers take the responsibility of producing quality finished products for the local, regional and global markets.